Ficus elastica: Pollination and fruiting

 As with other members of the genus Ficus, the flowers require a particular species of fig wasp to pollinate it in a co-evolved relationship.
 Because of this relationship, the rubber plant does not produce highly colourful or fragrant flowers to attract other pollinators.
 The fruit is a small yellow-green oval fig 1 cm long, barely edible; these are fake fruits that contain fertile seeds only in areas where the pollinating insect is present.

 Range

-The natural range of F. elastica extends from Nepal in the north to Indonesia, Bhutan, Northeastern India, Myanmar, Yunnan in China, and Malaysia.
+The natural range of F. elastica extends from Nepal in the north to Indonesia, Bhutan, Northeastern India, Bangladesh, Myanmar, Thailand, Yunnan in China, and Malaysia.
 It has been widely introduced in most tropical regions of the world, including Hawaii and the West Indies.
 In Europe, it can be found in mild locations throughout the Mediterranean Basin.

 Cultivation and uses

 In parts of India, people guide the roots of the tree over chasms to eventually form living bridges.
 To this day there are large bridges woven from aerial roots in Meghalaya, India.
-Although the trees used for these bridges are very large, aerial roots can be found on Ficus elastica as small as 1ft tall.
+Although the trees used for these bridges are very large, aerial roots can be found on F. elastica as small as 1 feet tall.